The-Balance-FFXIV/balance-static/content/encounters/extreme/_index.md

 All players require clock positions for spreads, with tanks north and south, healers east and west, and DPS on intercardinals.
 Additionally, split the party into two light parties of one tank, one healer, and two DPS each.

+During the Wind Phase, the outside of the arena will be engulfed in a storm.
+Players who move into it will receive a windburn DoT.

 ### Normal Phase

 **Void Aero IV**